Error-331/code_tests/docs/bible/links.md

 This Issue of Tragedies - November 27 (repent or you will perish);

 Check Your Parachute - November 28 (If there's no evidence of salvation, we need to get on our knees and plead with God to help us to make our calling and election sure; Psalm 51);

+Delusional Sinners - November 29 (May I never mistake God's mercy for His permission to sin);